-Forest of Bliss is intended as an unsparing but ultimately redeeming account of the inevitable griefs and frequent happinesses that punctuate daily life in Benares, one of the world’s most holy cities.
-The film unfolds from one sunrise to the next without commentary, subtitles or dialogue.
-It is an attempt to give anyone who sees it a wholly authentic though greatly magnified view of the matters of life and death that are portrayed.
+Forest of Bliss is an unsparing but ultimately redeeming account of the inevitable grief and frequent happiness that punctuate daily life in Benares, one of the world’s most holy cities, from one sunrise to the next.

 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing

 Gardner uses the camera as neutral observer documenting the everyday reality.
 In spite of the difficulty to mask his alien viewpoint with the pretence of objectivity and authenticity the movie has very stunning moments - especially when it captures aspects of the special soundscapes.

 Imagine being plucked out of thin air and then transported to a place where one can experience all of life's prism in a single day.
 The lack of narration lends the film a distance that feels respectful rather than indifferent, and the incredible sound design immerses the viewer in the cacophony of bells and rituals and unfamiliar languages.